gradle/gradle/design-docs/ide-integration.md

 - Multiproject build with mix of target Java versions
 - Multiproject build with mix of Java and non-Java projects
 - Multiproject build with no Java projects

+### Story - Expose target compatibility level in Idea Plugin

+#### the API

+    idea {
+        project {
+          // project default target bytecode level
+          targetCompatiblityLevel = '1.7'
+        }

+        module {
+            // module specific target bytecode level
+          targetCompatiblityLevel = '1.6'
+        }
+    }

+#### Test cases

+- Multiproject build with same target Java versions
+- Multiproject build with mix of target Java versions
+- Multiproject build with mix of Java and non-Java projects
+- Multiproject build with no Java projects

+#### Open issues

+- module specific target bytecode levels are stored as list in the ipr file instead of being in the module.
+Do we want to model it similar in the gradle idea project model of the Idea Plugin?

 ### Story - Introduce JavaProject